Skip to main content

 Published date: 28 November 2023

-Did you know around 1 in 3 dogs will have an infestation of ticks?
+Did you know around 15% of dogs will have an infestation of ticks?

 Ticks are an increasing problem in the UK.
-They spread dangerous diseases and tick bites can lead to infections and abscesses.
+These parasites spread dangerous diseases and tick bites can lead to infections and abscesses.

 To help you keep your pet and yourself safe, here is the lowdown on ticks and how to deal with them.